hurchalla/factoring/README.md

 ### With CMake

-If you're using CMake for your project and you wish to add this factoring library to it, then clone this git repository onto your system.
+If you're using CMake for your project and you wish to add this library to it, then clone this git repository onto your system.
 In your project's CMakeLists.txt file, add the following two lines with appropriate changes to their italic portions to match your project and paths ( an easy replacement for *your_binary_dir* is ${CMAKE_CURRENT_BINARY_DIR} ):
 add_subdirectory(*path_of_the_cloned_factoring_repository* &nbsp; *your_binary_dir*/factoring)
 target_link_libraries(*your_project_target_name* &nbsp; hurchalla_factoring)